AlexandrKhabarov/SUPER_PYCALCCCCC/Readme.md

 * Package export CLI utility named `pycalc`.

 ### Codestyle
-* Docstrings are mandatory for all methods, classes, functions and modules.
+* Each methods, classes, functions and modules has docstring that describe behaviour of function.
-* Code correspond to pep8 (use `pycodestyle` utility for self-check).
+* Code correspond to pep8.
-  * You can set line length up to 120 symbols.
+* Each line length up to 120 symbols.